StationsStation/goldman_stacked/README.md

 ---

-## **The Future of AI‐Driven DAO Governance**
+## **The Future of AI-Driven DAO Governance**

-We began with **Agent Asylum**, a proof-of-concept demonstrating that swarms of AI agents can plan, discuss, vote, code, review, and ship entire projects autonomously. **Goldman Stacked** takes that paradigm and focuses it on **secure, cross-chain DAO governance**:
+We began with Agent Asylum, proving that AI agent swarms can autonomously plan, discuss, vote, code, review, and ship projects.
+Goldman Stacked focuses that paradigm on secure, cross-chain DAO governance:
-- **Today**, it’s a Telegram-based AI council that pre-approves proposals, computes cross-chain voting weights, and posts on-chain transactions.
+- **Today**, it’s a Telegram-based AI council that pre-approves proposals, computes cross-chain voting weights, and publishes on-chain transactions.
-- **Tomorrow**, it could become the **default governance layer** for multiple DAOs, autonomously vetting proposals across dozens of protocols, or even serve as a **meta-governance body** that ensures ecosystem-wide capture resistance.
+- **Tomorrow**, informed by the [Anticapture](https://knowledge.superbenefit.org/links/Anticapture/) framework’s call for capture resistance, Goldman Stacked could become the default governance layer for multiple DAOs - automatically monitoring capture metrics, vetoing high-risk proposals, and coordinating meta-governance bodies across protocols.

-As decentralized protocols proliferate across chains, the **complexity** and **attack surface** grow exponentially.
-By embedding an **autonomous AI council** that can preemptively block malicious schemes and aggregate “small” votes into a unified cross-chain voice, **Goldman Stacked** reduces governance risk, slashes voter apathy, and empowers DAOs to govern with confidence.
-Human autonomy is not replaced; it’s **amplified**.
+As DAOs proliferate across chains, complexity and attack surface grow exponentially.
+An autonomous AI council that preemptively blocks malicious schemes and unifies “small” votes into a cross-chain voice reduces governance risk, slashes voter apathy, and empowers DAOs to govern with confidence.
+Human autonomy isn’t replaced; it’s amplified.

 ---